Richmond Hill High School (Ontario): Wright Street

+Present, Yorkland Street Location

+In September 2000, the school moved to its present location at 201 Yorkland Street.

-Between 1948 and 1949, the Richmond Hill High School Literary Society erected a metal plaque as a list of honour memorial dedicated to the former students of the school who died in service during the First and Second World Wars.
+During the 1948 - 1949 school year, the Richmond Hill High School Literary Society erected a bronze plaque honouring the twenty-two former students of the school who died in service during the First and Second World Wars, listing each of their names.
 The plaque is now mounted on the east wall between the outer and inner doors of the main entrance of the school.

 In 2005, former State President of South Africa and 1993 Nobel Peace Prize Winner, F. W. de Klerk, visited the school and spoke to students and staff about his part in the end of the apartheid system.
 He also answered students' questions during an hour-long session.

 Building and site

 The current school building on Yorkland Street is a two-story structure measuring 180174 sqft, which was completed and opened in 2000.
 It houses two gymnasiums, a fitness and weight training room, a cafetorium including a stage, a library, a communications technology room including a green and blue screen, vocal and instrumental/band music rooms, two visual art studio classroom/workspaces and six 'pods' with a central computer lab surrounded by four conventional classrooms, a science lab classroom and two teaching staff workrooms/offices.

-The original Yorkland Street building was built to accommodate a student population of 1400 students, but due to continued residential building in the school's catchment area and the strength of the school's academic reputation, the school has consistently enrolled 1600+ students since shortly after its opening.
-This has necessitated the use of portables as classrooms, with the number of portables growing to nine as of September 2016.
-The two older buildings still survive, with the old 1851 building now a coffee shop on Yonge Street, and the 1950 building continuing to operate as the French secondary school "École secondaire Norval-Morrisseau".
+The present Yorkland Street building was built to accommodate a student population of 1400 students, however, due to continued residential building in the school's catchment area and the strength of the school's academic reputation, the school has consistently enrolled 1600+ students since shortly after its opening.
+This has necessitated the use of portables as classrooms, with the number of portables growing to as many as eleven, but reduced to nine in the spring of 2026.

 'Books' by E.B.
 Cox

 'Books' seen near the front entrance of the school.

-Situated in front of the main entrance of the present Yorkland Street building, in the grass median between the incoming and outbound driveways, is a sculpture entitled "Books" created by renowned and deceased Canadian sculptor E.B.
+Situated in front of the main entrance of the present Yorkland Street building, in the grass median between the incoming and outbound driveways, is a sculpture entitled "Books" created by renowned Canadian sculptor E.B.
 Cox.
-In 1967, the staff and students of the school raised $4,000 (equivalent to over $28,000 in 2017) to commission the piece as a commemoration of the 100th anniversary of Canadian Confederation.
-It was originally installed at the Wright Street location upon its completion in 1968, and was moved to Yorkland Street when the school switched locations.
+In 1967, the staff and students of the school raised $4,000 (equivalent to over $37,000 in 2026) to commission the piece as a commemoration of the 100ᵗʰ anniversary of Canadian Confederation.
+It was originally installed at the Wright Street location upon its completion in 1968, and was moved to Yorkland Street when the school moved in 2000.
 The sculpture is meant to represent a column of books towering up to the sky, representing the importance of books as a tool of learning.